 - Changes to the décor

-While Instagram does have a chronological ‘feed’ of recent photos from other users that you follow, the more common way to find photos is by searching keywords.
-Like Twitter, these are words that are pre-empted by a # – unlike Twitter however, it’s acceptable to use more than one or two in a post.
+One of the most common ways people discover new posts is through hashtags.
+Like Twitter, these are words that are pre-empted by a # – unlike Twitter, however, it’s acceptable to use many in a single post to increase your potential reach.

 Once you’ve gotten used to Instagram, it’s time to let people know that you’re online!
 Add mentions to your menu and promotional materials.
-If you see people photograph their meals, ask if they’re following you on Instagram.
-Sharing photos to Facebook and Twitter also helps build visibility.
+Encourage people to follow your account.
+Sharing photos across all your social platforms such as Facebook and Twitter will also help build visibility.

-Instagram is easy, casual, and free – three great features for a promotional tool.
-It’s almost too easy to get the photography bug with this great app, so go with it and show the web a more personal side to your business.
+Instagram is a great promotional tool.
+It’s almost too easy to get the photography bug with this app, so go with it and show the web a more personal side to your business.